Just in case, I changed my appearance every time I reached a blind spot.

 I had no solid reason to be taking this risk.
 I could be halfway out already.
 I said I wouldn’t do this anymore.
 Overconfidence and these half-baked plans will be the death of me.

-Found the wire I had just tossed up and slid down to the window I had previously finagled with.
-Defect hadn’t been noticed.
-I jumped into the office and stood still, stupefied.
+Slid down the wire to the window I had previously finagled with.
+The defect hadn’t been noticed.
+I jumped into the office and stood still, but stupefied.

-So perhaps they hadn’t found the second recorder.
+They hadn’t found the second recording device.
 I did tuck it away in a prime undetectable location.
-However, solution has been found regardless.
+Instead, a solution has been applied regardless.
 Everything from floor to ceiling has been renewed.
 Furniture, light fixtures, paint and the panels.

 Dogs.